TrackerControl/auto-app-consent/README.md

 The background of this that our research at Oxford found that less than 4% of Android apps implement any form of consent: <https://www.usenix.org/conference/soups2021/presentation/kollnig>

+Common problems in practice:

+- Lack of consent to data collection
+- Sharing of data without consent
+- Sharing more data than necessary

 ## Installation

 1. Add the JitPack repo: